 - Responsible for repayment of improper charges and personal liability for misuse.

-- Ensuring the reconciliation of the Procurement Card Envelope to the bank statements and KFS on a monthly basis, unless this responsibility has been delegated to the record manager.
+- Ensuring the reconciliation of the Procurement Card Log Sheet to the bank statements and KFS on a monthly basis, unless this responsibility has been delegated to the record manager.

 - (Note: The reconciliation process shall be completed within ten (10) business days from receipt of bank statement.
 The combined process of reconciliation and re-allocation shall not exceed 15 business days from receipt of statement.)

 - Completing a Record Manager Designation Form and attending the mandatory training session with the cardholder.

 - Reconciling the Procurement Card Log Sheet to the bank statement and KFS on a monthly basis, if delegated this authority by cardholder.

 - Assisting cardholder in verifying and resolving returns, credits, and discrepancies, as needed.

 - Maintaining the Procurement Card Log Sheet with reporting documentation in a secure location at all times (locked cabinet is preferred).

 - Collecting and maintaining receipts from cardholder(s) ensuring timely retrieval for auditing purposes.